pachyderm/docs/content/latest/concepts/data-concepts/provenance.md

 ## Traversing Provenance and Subvenance

-In Pachyderm, **all the related steps in a DAG share the same identifier**, making it easy to traverse the provenance and subvenance in any commit.
+In MLDM, **all the related steps in a DAG share the same identifier**, making it easy to traverse the provenance and subvenance in any commit.

 All it takes is to run `pachctl list commit <commitID>`